 Carson Dellosa Is Here to Help

 Keep readers growing!
-Visit our website for a variety of resources to keep literacy skills sharp during the summer months.
+For a variety of resources to keep literacy skills sharp during the summer months.
 Check these out:

 - Summer Bridge Activities® is filled with activities that enhance sequencing, following directions, character analysis, predicting, summarizing, and much more for your growing young reader.